 What does ‘recognised’ mean?

-If a qualification is to be regulated, the entity has to apply to become a recognised awarding organisation – an Ofqual-approved provider – of those qualifications.
+If a qualification is to be regulated, the ‘entity’ has to apply to become a recognised awarding body or organisation – in other words, an Ofqual approved provider, of those qualifications.

 In March 2015 Ofqual published a consultation about the rules and guidance that were proposed to put in place when the withdrawal the Regulatory Arrangements for the Qualifications and Credit Framework (the QCF rules) would take place.

-Ofqual reviewed the responses to the consultation and the decisions made by Ofqual have been informed by those responses.
-Subsequently, Ofqual have decided to introduce a simple, descriptive framework, the Regulated Qualifications Framework (RQF) to replace the QCF (and the NQF – National Qualifications Framework).
-The RQF will help people understand better how qualifications relate to each other, by setting consistent measures of size (how long, typically, a qualification takes to study and be assessed for) and level of difficulty.
-The RQF will include all qualifications that Ofqual regulates.
+Ofqual reviewed the responses to the consultation and the decision was made by Ofqual to implement and introduce a simple, descriptive framework, the Regulated Qualifications Framework (RQF) to replace the QCF (and the NQF – National Qualifications Framework).
+The RQF gives people a clear understanding of how qualifications relate to each other, by setting consistent measures of size (how long, typically, a qualification takes to study and be assessed for) and level of difficulty.
+The RQF includes all qualifications that Ofqual regulates.
 Unlike the QCF, it does not set qualification design rules.
-The RQF is set to be introduced in 2017.
+The RQF was launched and introduced in the late summer of 2017.

 There are 120 of these Awarding Bodies listed at the National Database of Accredited Qualifications.
 Some specialise in specific subjects.
 Others specialise in types of qualifications, such as ‘A’ levels and NVQs (National Vocation Qualifications).

-An Awarding Body does not always provide courses that lead to a qualification.
-Often an Awarding Body will provide an approval process for independent training providers who, if they meet the criteria, are able to award qualifications that are accredited by that Awarding Body.
+An Awarding Body does not normally provide courses of study that lead to a qualification.
+Typically, an Awarding Body will provide an approval process for independent training providers who, if they meet the criteria, such as quality assurance, are able to award qualifications that are accredited by that Awarding Body.

 Click on the logo’s to view these websites of our two primary awarding bodies that\ we work with,…..